 After 20+ years in New York City, we moved to Las Vegas last year.
 We have fallen in love with the desert.

 My wonderful, twice-Tony-nominated husband, David, produces award-winning circus and theatre all over the world, including Absinthe, here in Vegas.
-Our two daughters, Lucy, 12 and Edie, 10 are into their friends, making art and YouTube videos, listening obsessively to the Hamilton soundtrack, being upside down, and doing handstands on the couch.
-Lucy is studying voice, and Edie is an acrobat and contortionist.
+Our two daughters, Lucy, 12 and Edie, 11 are into their friends, making art and YouTube videos, listening obsessively to the Hamilton soundtrack, being upside down, and doing handstands on the couch.
+Lucy is studying theatre in the ensemble at Rainbow Company, and Edie is a comedian and contortionist.
 This year they co-wrote a film that premiered at the “Las Vegas Film Festival”, called Fraternal Bonds, and performed an original performance piece at the Small Space Festival here in Vegas.

 We have two indifferent cats, Nemo & Juju, who would prefer to stay out of the limelight, a fish, named Pedro Kickypants, who is lucky to be alive and not at the carnival where we found him, a hedgehog named Marmalade who loves salad but escaped her cage and is living like a secret agent somewhere in our backyard, and three wonderfully-naughty pugs, Smudge, Roxie and Gus, who I wanted to name Bob, Petunia and Eugene, but the kids wouldn’t let me.

 Thank you for reading.

 You can reach me lots of places on the internet:

 ** Photo by my amazing and talented friend, Emily Wilson at Emily Wilson Photography